katzer/mruby-yeah/README.md

 ## Response

-Each routing block is invoked within the scope of an instance of `Yeah::Response`.
+Each routing block is invoked within the scope of an instance of `Yeah::Controller`.
 The class provides access to methods like `request`, `params`, `logger` and `render`.

-- `Yeah::Response#request` returns the Shelf request and is basically a hash.
+- `request` returns the Shelf request and is basically a hash.

 ```ruby
 get '/' do